bwatrous/AzureCycleAKSDeployment/README.md

 storage_managed_identity: When using managed identity for storage account you need to set this to true.
 Also you need to assign Storage Blob Reader role to this identity for storage account.
 Note: If you are using managed identity for storage you also need to assign Storage Blob Data Contributor role to the Cyclecloud identity (Workload Identity or Managed Identity)

-not_generate_cs_config: By default the container script will generate cycle_server.properties file but if you want to use ConfigMap for cycle_server.properties then you can enable this option to skip generation of file.
+generate_cs_config: By default the container script will generate cycle_server.properties file but if you want to use ConfigMap for cycle_server.properties then you can disable this option to skip generation of file.